Cookbook

 As a stream

-The previously reviewed scripts add images with JPG, JPEG, GIF or PNG extension.
+The previously reviewed scripts add images with JPG/JPEG, GIF, PNG, WEBP or SVG extension.
 Another frequent use case is to run a PHP script to return the image you want to insert, e.g.:

 In this use case, the script of the src parameter must return the image content.
 The most simple example of get-image.php would be like this: